wkoszek/me/blog/source/blog/2014-12-27-book-how-pictures-work.md

 ---
-title:	Picture This: How Pictures Work
+title:	"Picture This: How Pictures Work"
 auth:	Molly Bang
 read:	2014-12-27
 ---